 Assume that there are N channels in a cognitive radio network.
-We have only M monitors ($M \le N$).
-Among N channels, L are busy ($M \le L \le N$).
+We have only M monitors (M << N).
+Among N channels, L are busy (M < L < N).
 Here busy channel only refers to the channel occupied by secondary users.
+Since secondary users in a cognitive radio network may not be located very closely, it is not required that every monitor can hear all the secondary users.
+Instead, we only assume that any secondary user who transmits packet of interest (which will be explained later) is within the listening range of at least one monitor.
+Figure 1 shows a cognitive radio network with primary users, secondary users, and three monitors.